AmpersandTarski/Ampersand/docs/conceptual/theory.md

 ## Information Systems {#sct:Information Systems}

-This section defines the notion of information system.
+This section defines the notion of information system, as shown in [this figure](#Anatomy).
 As before, a suffix disambiguates the elements of this definition when needed.

 ::: {#def:information system .definition}
 **Definition 1** (information system).